Setup and install Tag Manager

 When your new container first loads, you will be prompted with the web container installation code snippet, or to get started with Tag Manager as part of the SDK for your chosen mobile platform.
-Click OK to clear this dialog.
+You can install your code snippets now, or click OK to clear this dialog.
 You can always set up your container first and install the container snippet or SDK later.

 Add a new container to an existing account

-- In Google tag Manager, click Accounts > ⋮ next to the relevant account name.
+- In Tag Manager, click Accounts next to the relevant account name.